LANGUAGES THAT CHINESE UNDERSTAND

 7. Yue or Cantonese

 Yue or Cantonese is a variety of Chinese languages mainly spoken in Guangxi, Hong Kong, Guangdong, Macau & other areas of southern China by more than 55 million people.
 There are also a notable number of Yue-speaking communities in overseas China.
 Like Southeast Asia, Canada, Australia, the UK, and the USA (more or less 20 million).

-Yue Chinese dialect is said to be closer to the older forms of Chinese Language, particularly that of the Tang Dynasty (618-907 AD), than Mandarin, as is some of its grammar.
+Yue Chinese dialect is the older forms of Chinese Language, particularly that of the Tang Dynasty (618-907 AD), than Mandarin, as is some of its grammar.
 Many old poems that do rhyme when read in the Yue dialect do not rhyme in the Mandarin dialect.
 It is believed that due to the southern region’s relative remoteness and the lack of efficient communications and commutation, the Tang variety survived almost unchanged.

 So now you know the 7 main languages that Chinese understand.
-7 dialects of Chinese are further divided into more branches.
+Chinese is further divided into 7 dialects.
 But the main is Mandarin Chinese.
 So stick to one and be the one who tops.